optimizely/aws-lambda-at-edge-starter-kit/README.md

 ### External Data Fetching & Caching

 This starter kit uses standard ES7 async/await fetch methods to handle external data fetching.
 After fetching the Optimizely datafile, the datafile itself is cached as a JSON object in-memory.
-Large datafiles may cause this method presented in the starter kit to break - if you experience issues with large datafiles breaking in-memory Lambda caching, you can consider one of the alternative methods of caching with Lambda@Edge outlined in [this article](https://aws.amazon.com/blogs/networking-and-content-delivery/leveraging-external-data-in-lambdaedge/).
+Large datafiles may cause this method presented in the starter kit to break.
+If you experience issues with large datafiles breaking in-memory Lambda caching, you can consider one of the alternative methods of caching with Lambda@Edge outlined in [this article](https://aws.amazon.com/blogs/networking-and-content-delivery/leveraging-external-data-in-lambdaedge/).

-Alternative methods to in-memory data caching include using a persistent connection to your datafile JSON, or caching via CloudFront.
+Alternative methods to in-memory data caching include using a persistent connection to your datafile JSON or caching via CloudFront.

 For even faster data fetching, you can consider storing your datafile in an S3 bucket that you own and refactor the datafile fetching mechanism to use Lambda's built-in AWS SDK library and fetch from your S3 bucket instead.